ngjunsiang/laymansguide-src/contents/season12/issue152/issue152.md

 ## Setting up a development environment

 Let’s suppose you are writing code for a web application.
-You start by installing the software for the compiler/interpreter program, which either executes your code directly or compiles it into an executable binary ([Issue 54](https://buttondown.email/laymansguide/archive/lmg-s5-issue-54-compiling-programming-code-into/)).
+You start by installing the software for the compiler/interpreter program, which either executes your code directly or compiles it into an executable binary ([Issue 54]({filename}/season5/issue054/issue054.md

 Now you begin writing your code.
-Along the way, you begin to install various libraries ([Issue 17](https://buttondown.email/laymansguide/archive/lmg-s2-issue-17-libraries/)) and frameworks ([Issue 18](https://buttondown.email/laymansguide/archive/lmg-s2-issue-18-frameworks/)) that your code relies on.
-These are provided in things called **packages**, which are basically zipped files containing all the files and metadata for the library/framework.
-You install these packages using another program, called a **package manager**, through the command line terminal ([Issue 15](https://buttondown.email/laymansguide/archive/lmg-s2-issue-15-sysadmins-and-the-command-line/)).
+Along the way, you begin to install various libraries ([Issue 17]({filename}/season2/issue017/issue017.md

 You write more code.
 And one day … you’re done!
 The real pain has just begun!

 ## Deploying code

 Thus far, you have been programming on your own laptop.
-But your laptop can’t handle a full webserver load once people start using your app, so you wisely decided to lease a virtual machine (VM: see [Issue 147](https://buttondown.email/laymansguide/archive/lmg-s12-issue-147-operating-systems-on-virtual/)) from a cloud provider instead.
-You boot up the VM, it goes through its bootup process ([Issue 112](https://buttondown.email/laymansguide/archive/lmg-s9-issue-112-bootstrapping-into-existence/)), and finally completes.
-You are greeted with a familiar command line, the text cursor blinking cheerfully.
+But your laptop can’t handle a full webserver load once people start using your app, so you wisely decided to lease a virtual machine (VM: see [Issue 147]({filename}/season12/issue147/issue147.md

 How are you going to get your code on that machine?

-Maybe you set up a code repository ([Issue 19](https://buttondown.email/laymansguide/archive/lmg-s2-issue-19-version-control-and-git/)) on another server, and then download your code onto the VM with some commands.
+Maybe you set up a code repository ([Issue 19]({filename}/season2/issue019/issue019.md

 Maybe you decide to turn your app into a package instead: you write software instructions (more code!) to tell the **package manager** (mentioned earlier) how to install the package, and how to configure everything.
 You add some files with metadata, a file manifest containing all the files used by the package, and then pack it up.
 You install yet more software (called **build tools**) to help you automate this part.
 Then you set up another file server, upload the package onto it from your laptop, download it from the VM, and install it on the VM using the same **package manager** software.